Mixed Strategy Constraints in Continuous Games

 \end{definition}

 In discrete games, the way in which the contents of the cost and constraint tensors are derived is external to the game.
-However, for our eventual purpose of applying constraints on continuous mixed-strategy games to model physical-space interactions, we assume that the elements of the tensors are related the pure strategies by way of real-valued cost and constraint functions $\funcost_\idxplayer$ and $\funconstraint_{i,\idxconstraint}: \setdiscretestrats \rightarrow \reals$.
+However, to model continuous games, we assume that the elements of the tensors are related to a set pure strategies $s$ by way of real-valued cost and constraint functions $\funcost_\idxplayer$ and $\funconstraint_{i,\idxconstraint}: \setdiscretestrats \rightarrow \reals$.
+(We implicitly assume players also choose a finite number of pure strategies from $\mathcal{S}$ which may or may not support a Nash equilibrium.
+We discuss this approach in greater detail Section \ref{sec:implementation}.)

 Let $\idxtensor$ be an index into a cost or constraint tensor (and therefore $\idxtensor_{\idxplayer}$ is the index of the strategy realized by player $\idxplayer$ in a particular joint strategy).
 Then, the cost and constraint tensor elements are defined accordingly:

 We use the convention that $\funconstraint_{i,\idxconstraint}(s_\idxtensor) \geq 0$ indicates a satisfied constraint (that is, a feasible joint strategy).